For immediate release: July 1, 2026

 Jurors: Stacey Abel, Bijoy Goswami, Deanna Miesch

 We are living in a time of moral upheaval.
-Political conflict, environmental catastrophe, technological change, and the accelerating pace of daily life competes for our attention, often leaving us feeling overwhelmed, anxious, and exhausted.
+Political conflict, environmental catastrophe, technological change, and the accelerating pace of daily life all compete for our attention, often leaving us feeling overwhelmed, anxious, and exhausted.

 What happens to individuals and communities when our collective nervous system is plunged into overdrive?
 Outrage will only get us so far.